Arbitration Chambers Tras Street logo

 Prior to becoming a full-time arbitrator, he has acted as counsel in approx. 150 arbitrations, including a broad variety of commercial, commercial chancery and construction arbitrations as well as investment arbitration.

-Dr Schiersing has been instructed as counsel or appointed as arbitrator in matters involving the laws of e.g. England & Wales, United States (New York, Delaware and California), Singapore, China (PRC), Hong Kong SAR, Korea, India, Indonesia, United Arab Emirates, Qatar, Egypt, Kingdom of Saudi Arabia, South Africa, Russian Federation, France, Germany, Denmark, Sweden, Norway, Finland, Iceland, Italy, Switzerland, Austria, The Netherlands, Poland, Estonia, Lithuania, Bulgaria and Cyprus.
+Dr Schiersing has been instructed as counsel or appointed as arbitrator in matters involving the laws of e.g. England & Wales, United States (New York, Delaware and California), Singapore, China (PRC), Hong Kong SAR, Japan, Korea, India, Indonesia, United Arab Emirates, Qatar, Egypt, Kingdom of Saudi Arabia, South Africa, Russian Federation, France, Germany, Denmark, Sweden, Norway, Finland, Iceland, Italy, Switzerland, Austria, The Netherlands, Poland, Estonia, Lithuania, Bulgaria and Cyprus.

 He is a Fellow of the Chartered Institute of Arbitrators in London (FCIArb) and a Chartered Arbitrator (C. Arb).
 Also, Dr Schiersing is a Supporting Member of the London Maritime Arbitrators Association (LMAA).
 He is on several panels of arbitrators across the continents.

-In 2016, he published the first and only commentary on the Danish Arbitration Act of 2005 (which in turn is based on the UNCITRAL Model Law of 1985).
+In 2016, he published the first and only commentary on the Danish Arbitration Act of 2005 (which, in turn, is based on the UNCITRAL Model Law of 1985).
 The commentary contains a comprehensive analysis of the sections of the act and refers extensively to not least Danish, Swedish, Norwegian and English case law and serves as a Scandinavian commentary on the model law.
 He is one of the leading authorities on comparative Scandinavian arbitration law.

 Books: